-In the UK over the past few years there has been an increase in the number of cases of meningococcal W (MenW) disease and there is no sign of the numbers declining.
+Recently, there has been a large increase in meningococcal group W (MenW) disease in the UK.
 Older teenagers and young adults are more at risk of getting meningitis and septicaemia from MenW.

 This is why it's important that you have MenACWY vaccination to protect against meningococcal disease.